 What can cities learn from New Orleans?

-New Orleans was the first city in this century to so dramatically and visibly confront its challenges head on—and…, President, The Rockefeller Foundation
+New Orleans was the first city in this century to so dramatically and visibly confront its challenges head…, President, The Rockefeller Foundation

-The most compelling lesson for me on watching the experience of New Orleans is the importance of institutional…, Associate Vice President and Managing Director, The Rockefeller Foundation
+The most compelling lesson for me on watching the experience of New Orleans is the importance of…, Associate Vice President, Managing Director, Asia, The Rockefeller Foundation

-We know that the future is uncertain in our changing delta, so being prepared for major shocks and aligning our…, Chief Resilience Officer, City of New Orleans
+We know that the future is uncertain in our changing delta, so being prepared for major shocks and aligning…, Chief Resilience Officer, City of New Orleans